BKeyport/homebridge-davis/README.md

-# Homebridge Davis Fixed
+# Homebridge Davis (Fixed)
-This is a Homebridge plugin that allows you to integrate your Davis WeatherLink Live station API.
+This is a Homebridge plugin that allows you to integrate your Davis WeatherLink Live station.

 ## Manual Installation
-You must have Homebridge already installed, then just install the plugin by running `npm install -g homebridge-davisfixed`
+You must have Homebridge already installed, then just install the plugin by running `npm install -g homebridge-davis`

 ## GUI installation
-Search for `homebridge-davisfixed` and install.
+Search for `homebridge-davis` and install.

 ## How It Works
 This will call your Davis WeatherLink Live station API.
 It will search your Davis Weatherlink local stations for the station of your choice and display data.